-We will strive each day to conduct our business in a safe, secure, injury-free, and environmentally responsible manner.
+We will strive each day to conduct our business in a safe, secure, injury-free, environmentally responsible, and sustainable manner.
 We are committed to comply with all laws and regulations applicable to our facilities and business activities and to comply with all voluntary programs to which we elect to subscribe.
 We will strive to make optimal use of the resources we consume and minimize emissions and waste.
-We will strive to limit the risks of our products throughout their lifecycle.
+We will strive to continually reduce the risks of our products throughout their lifecycle and will encourage their responsible use and disposal.
 We are committed to reducing risks in our operations to safeguard our employees, contractors, and the communities where we operate and engage in business activities.
 We will openly communicate our results and welcome the input of our employees and contractors, regulatory agencies, our communities, our customers, and other interested stakeholders.